 IV.
 Eligibility Requirements

-- Education: Most states require candidates to have at least a bachelor’s degree with a minimum number of accounting and business courses.
+- Education: A bachelor’s degree with accounting and business coursework.

 V. Preparing for the Exam